GedionT/Hive/README.md

 Please adhere to this project's [code of conduct](docs/CODE_OF_CONDUCT.md).

-You can use [markdownlint-cli](https://github.com/igorshubovych/markdownlint-cli) to check for common markdown style inconsistency.

 ## Support

 Reach out to the maintainer at one of the following places: